 Q. I've cut back significantly on smoking.
 It's not so bad for me if I only smoke a little, right?

 A. The most important thing any smoker can do to improve his or her health is to quit smoking completely.
 That means not smoking at all, not even "once in a while" or "just when I'm out with my friends."
 It may take a few tries, but you can stop using tobacco for good.

 Q. What are the health benefits of quitting smoking?

 A. Soon after you quit smoking, you will notice you have more energy and less stress.
 Your smoker's cough will go away, although for some it may take weeks as your lungs clean themselves by bringing up mucus.
 Your eyes and throat won't be irritated, and your senses of taste and smell will improve.
 Your risk of heart attack and stroke drop quickly.
 Over time, you'll have fewer colds and respiratory infections, and your body will repair some of the damage caused by smoking.
-In the long run, you reduce your risk of lung cancer as well as chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, and is the third-leading cause of death in the U.S. You will also have fewer wrinkles, whiter teeth and will no longer smell like tobacco.
+In the long run, you reduce your risk of lung cancer as well as chronic obstructive pulmonary disease (COPD), which includes chronic bronchitis and emphysema, and is the fourth-leading cause of death in the U.S. You will also have fewer wrinkles, whiter teeth and will no longer smell like tobacco.
 You'll even save money - lots of it!

 Q. I've tried to quit smoking before and it didn't work.
 What can I do differently to quit for good this time?